altmank/CaptainOfCheats/README.md

 1. Download the mod zip file from the GitHub Release that cooresponds to your Captain Of Industry game version (it will be named like "CaptainOfCheats_vX.X.X.zip where the X's are replaced by the version of the release").
 If a release does not exist for your game version, using an another version may fail to load properly.
 2. Extract the zip file to the `%APPDATA%\Captain of Industry\Mods` directory.
 3. The extracted zip should result in a directory structure like `%APPDATA%\Captain of Industry\Mods\CaptainOfCheats\CaptainOfCheats.dll`.
 Fix your directory structure to look like this if it does not for any reason.
-4. If you have not previously used this mod in a game, you'll have to start a new game in order for it to initialize properly.
-Hopefully this changes in the future, but this is the current state of modding in COI.
 5. Enable modding in the game settings under the Miscellaneous tab > Modding toggle button

 ## Disclaimers